FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/multiplicative_LSTM_for_sequence_based_recos.md

 explanations of LSTMs in Colah's post [Understanding LSTM Networks] and more general about the power of RNNs in the article [The Unreasonable Effectiveness of Recurrent Neural Networks].
-More recently, also Gated Recurrent Units (GRUs) which have a simplified structure compared to LSTMs are also used in sequential prediction tasks with similar results.
-Spotlight provides a sequential recommender based on LSTMs and the quite renowned [GRU4Rec] model uses GRUs but in general it's not possible to state that one always outperforms the other.
+More recently, also Gated Recurrent Units (GRUs) which have a simplified structure compared to LSTMs are also used in sequential prediction tasks with occasionally superior results.
+[Spotlight] provides a sequential recommender based on LSTMs and the quite renowned [GRU4Rec] model uses GRUs but in general it's not possible to state that one always outperforms the other.

 So given these ingredients, how do we now construct a sequential recommender?
 Let's assume on every timestep